 Awards season has officially begun—and so has our annual red carpet beauty coverage!

-But hey, the (awards) shows must go on!
+We're kicking things off with the People's Choice Awards.
 Here are all the night's hair and makeup close-ups:

 Gabrielle wins the whole thing for me.
 Which is weird, because the last time we saw her—at the Met Ball in 2014—she looked fine, but not fiiine like this, if you know what I mean.
 It's as if she shaved 10 years away, with no discernible surgical interventions, and that smile and fresh face are just too adorable.